What are the advantages of Paznic for a bank?

 Why a self-service SDB access system?

-• People have an innate need to feel secure.
+- People have an innate need to feel secure.
 That need extends to their documents, valuables, and sentimental keepsakes that they do not feel would be as safe at home.

-• A residence is more likely to be broken in to than a bank.
+- A residence is more likely to be broken in to than a bank.
 Banks provide advanced safety and security because the protection of its employees and assets is paramount.

 Banks are regularly tested for their compliance to a multitude of regulations.
 To comply with these internal and external regulations banks follow a pre-described set of policies and procedures and regularly train on these procedures.
 Bank branches are designed and constructed using physical concentric rings of barriers to dissuade would be criminals.
 If for some reason a breach did occur there are many electronic intrusion devices and cameras that are constantly monitored by central operations centers.
 An ill planned attempt to circumvent these concentric rings and the operations center contacts the local police.
 Safes and vaults are designed not only to protect against attacks on their structure but also to withstand fire and explosions.
 It is within this highly secure environment that safe deposit boxes reside.
 Safe deposit boxes are built with a purpose.
 That purpose is to ensure the customer’s valuables are protected.
-Even in today’s world of virtual reality and cloud based storage devices people feel more comfortable storing these precious things in a bank’s safe deposit box rather than their home.
+Even in today’s world of virtual reality and cloud based storage devices people feel more comfortable storing these precious things in a bank’s safe deposit box rather than their home. - One of the costliest processes for a bank is that of a vault attendant to assist a SDB customer.
+Standard operating procedure is to have a branch representative verify the identity of a box owner by comparing signatures.
+Next the attendant must open the day gate and insert a guard key into a dual control lock in the SDB door.
+No government regulation requires a deposit vault entry be witnessed by a bank representative or be under dual control.
+In house policies require visual verification and dual control because banks have no other way to confirm the identity of a customer.
+A self-service system aggregates these processes using a secure biometric device to verify the customer’s identity giving them complete access to their box without the assistance of a bank representative.
+Freeing branch personnel to concentrate on the bottom line, profitability.

-• All financial institutions strive to reduce waste and be more sustainable.
+- All financial institutions strive to reduce waste and be more sustainable.
 Safe deposit box operations are not environmentally friendly and tend to generate a lot of wasteful paperwork.
 A self-service access system reduces if not eliminates the need for paper forms such as signature cards and access logs.
 It will also eliminate the need to store this often redundant and cluttersome paper in bulky storage lockers or card control files.
 Banks will save money because there is no need to purchase these burdensome peripheral paper products.

 Which types of consumer activity are targeted by businesses rolling out biometric authentication?